Get into Snowsports!

 Outdoor real snow slopes

-There aren't many outdoor real slopes in England but there are a few based in the north of England and they have been quite successful over the last couple of seasons due to the colder and snowy winters.
+There aren't many outdoor lift served snow slopes in England but there are a few based in the north of England and they have been quite successful over the last couple of seasons due to the colder and snowy winters.

 I am completely new to snowsport, where do I start?

-Find out where your local slope is by clicking here.
-Many slopes offer great deals for lessons, so enquire about how you can get started.
+Find out where your local club is by clicking here.
+Many clubs offer great deals for lessons, so enquire about how you can get started.

 None of my friends ski or snowboard but I want to get involved, is this possible?

 Of course!
 Snowsport is extremely sociable and you will soon meet new people.